 Although children do outgrow some allergies, adults usually do not.
-Allergies that cause the worst reactions, such as anaphylaxis caused by peanuts, do not usually go away.
-Avoidance of the allergen and advance preparation for accidental exposure, in the form of drugs such as antihistamines and portable adrenaline injections, is the safest course.
-Immunotherapy can help decrease symptoms for some unavoidable aeroallergens such as pollens, and this treatment usually consists of years of regular injections.
-This approach is not advocated for food allergens.
+Allergies that cause the worst reactions, such as anaphylaxis caused by peanuts, do not usually go away on their own.
+Avoidance of the allergen and advance preparation for accidental exposure, in the form of drugs such as antihistamines and portable adrenaline injections (when required), is the safest course of action.

 Why am I told to avoid fresh fruit when my allergy is to tree pollen?